walktyler/Motor-Vehicle-Collision-Analysis/README.md

 [Data Source](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95/about_data)

+An interactive Power BI dashboard can be downloaded: [here]

+The SQL queries used to inspect and perform quality checks: [here](https://github.com/walktyler/Motor-Vehicle-Collision-Analysis/blob/main/mvc%20cleaning.sql)

+The SQL queries used to clean, organize and prepare data: [here](https://github.com/walktyler/Motor-Vehicle-Collision-Analysis/blob/main/mvc_fact_table.sql)

+Targeted SQL queries regarding various business questions can be found: [here]

 # Project Background
 The Motor Vehicle Collisions dataset contains detailed records of police-reported motor vehicle crashes in New York City, where each row represents a single collision event.